 It will be phased in for different categories of companies.
 The obligation to report according to the new standards will apply to:

-The CSRD requires companies to publish what sustainability strategy they have formulated, what targets are associated with it, what the policies and measures are to achieve those targets, and how progress is monitored and reported.
+The CSRD requires companies to publish what sustainability strategy they have formulated, what targets are associated with it, what the policies and action plans and resources are allocated to achieve those targets, and how progress is monitored and reported.

 At the heart of the CSRD are the European Sustainability Reporting Standards (ESRSs).
 The first set, consisting of 12 draft standards, was submitted in late November 2022 by EFRAG to the European Commission.
 The European Commission has issued a revised set of ESRSs for feedback on June 9th, 2023.
 The revised drafts contain a number of changes compared to the November 2022 version.
 The aim is for the final standards to be passed as law (a Delegated Act) no later than at the end of August 2023.